STEVE THURLOW.COM

 Experience Santorini, one of the world's most beautiful places, wander in streets little changed since antiquity and shop in traditional markets for the freshest produce.

-In October each year after summer in Toronto, there is plenty of warm sunshine in southern Greece; daily highs of 25-27°C and lows of 16-18°C.
+In September each year after summer in Toronto, there is plenty of warm sunshine in southern Greece; daily highs of 25-27°C and lows of 16-18°C.

 If all this sounds like too hectic a pace, don't worry.
 There will be time for relaxing by the pool in the warm sunshine and wandering around some of the beautiful towns and villages that lie along our route.